 This peak not in the book.

-Argosy Peak is located about one mile southwest of Err Peak and the main Pioneer Mountain crest.
-It is most often climbed in conjunction with climbs of Err and Pion peaks in the same day.
-The round trip shown below encompassed 9.1 miles and 4,300 feet of elevation gain.
+Argosy Peak is located about one mile southwest of Err Peak and the main Pioneer Mountain Crest.
+It is most often climbed in conjunction with Err Peak and Pion Peak.
+The round trip shown below covers 9.1 miles and 4,300 feet of elevation gain.
+USGS Trail Creek

 Muldoon Creek is clogged with willows.
-Finding your way across the creek and then through the willows may turn into the crux of your climb.
+Finding your way across the creek and then through the willows may be the crux of the climb.
 The best spot we found was 0.1 miles south of our parking spot.
 Good luck.